gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 25 added is that even this weaker relational plateau need not be treated as fully secure: coherence can represent loosening inside the lower-order state without yet forcing total independent separation.
 -	What Cycle 26 added is that once that lower-order plateau thins far enough, coherence can support a return to clearer independent separation while still preserving the graded descent that led there.
 -	What Cycle 27 added is that restored independent separation itself can stabilize as a coherent mainline, rather than remaining only a temporary after-effect of relational decay.
+-	What Cycle 28 added is that even this stabilized independent mainline need not be closed: coherence can register fresh weak relational recovery pressure without prematurely abandoning independent dominance.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, and stabilization of that restored independent state as a new mainline.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, and renewed weak recovery pressure against even that stabilized independent state.

 That is highly relevant to the RGPx framing of the prototype.